Quttoshii/Quttoshii/README.md

-# ✨ Who am i
+# ✨ Who am I

 A Data Scientist during the weekdays
 <br>
-A Football player on the weekends
+A football player on the weekends

 # ⚡️ What i like to do to relax